wri/carbon-budget/readme.md

 The per hectare outputs are used for making pixel-level maps (essentially showing emission and removal factors), while the per pixel outputs are used for getting total values within areas because the values of those pixels can be summed within areas of interest.
+The per pixel maps are `per hectare * pixel area/10000`.
 (The pixels of the per hectare outputs should not be summed but they can be averaged in areas of interest.)
 Statistics from this model are always based on the "forest extent" rasters, not the "full extent" rasters.
 The full model extent outputs should generally not be used but are created by the model in case they are needed.